 How frustrating is it when you’re almost—but not quite—out of toothpaste, or when there’s only a little left at the bottom of the mouthwash bottle?
 “Waste not, want not.”
-There are plenty of other uses for oral hygiene products.
+There are many uses for old household uses of dental products.
 Your old toothbrush still has life left in it as well!
 We’ve collected a short list of alternative uses for dental products around the home.

 Nothing beats an old toothbrush for scrubbing hard-to-reach areas.
 Tile grout, the corners and crevices of appliances, shoe soles, computer mice and keyboards are all conquered by the humble toothbrush.
 A dry brush is great for gentle cleaning; use it on suede or to get ashes out of fabric.
 Toothbrushes make great nail brushes as well.
 Additionally, an old, sterilized toothbrush can find new life as a pet toothbrush—just remember to use pet toothpaste.